East Texas A&M Lions football: Stadium

-Ernest Hawkins Field at Memorial Stadium, originally named Memorial Stadium, has been home to the A&M–Commerce football team since its opening in 1950.
+Ernest Hawkins Field at Memorial Stadium, originally named Memorial Stadium, has been home to the East Texas A&M football team since its opening in 1950.
 The Lions dedicated the stadium on September 23, 1950, during a game against then-rival North Texas State.
 The stadium cost $300,000 to build, part of which was raised by the school's Ex-Students Association after it had initiated the project in fall 1945; construction of the stadium began in fall 1949.

 As originally built, Memorial Stadium capacity was 12,000; in 1980, the 2,000-capacity visiting stand on the east side of the field was torn down, reducing its capacity to 10,000.
 Other modifications and renovations made to the stadium since its construction have included the addition of five suites (including one for the university president) to the press box in 1973, a new ticket booth in 1987, a new scoreboard in 2006, new locker rooms in 2009, and a new east-side stand that (along with renovations to the main west-side stand) increased seating capacity to 13,500.
 In 2006, the stadium's natural grass surface was replaced with FieldTurf, which in summer 2013 was adorned with an oversized lion's head logo, measuring 50 yd by 50 yd.
-In 2017, the field was named in honor of former Head Coach Ernest Hawkins.
+In 2017, the field was named in honor of former head coach Ernest Hawkins.
 During the summer of 2019, the field surface was replaced with Symmetry SafeFlex and AstroTurf 3D3, while also removing the oversized Lion head logo with a smaller, more traditionally-sized logo.

 Future non-conference opponents

-Announced schedules as of December 8, 2022.
+Announced non-conference opponents as of July 8, 2025.